-However, the rest of the world discovered Croatia and I’m happy to say that though there may be crowds, the country remains unspoiled and you can safely create your Croatia itinerary with my Croatia travel tips.
+However, the rest of the world discovered Croatia and I’m happy to say that though there may be crowds, the country remains unspoiled and you can safely create your Croatia itinerary with these must-know Croatia travel tips.

 Croatia is a country for everyone, the shores beckon the beach lovers and enthusiasts of water sports, the mountains call the people who crave nature and the old towns are where history lovers are compelled to visit.

 Not to mention the fact that the food has a heavy Italian influence, wine is grown pretty much everywhere in the country, waterfalls are abundant and there are multiple national parks that offer jaw-dropping views.